organix/uFork/ufork-wasm/crlf.md

     }

 The `op` is the name of the instruction.
 Most instructions take an immediate `imm` value: either a fixnum, a string label, or some other value.
-The `k` value points to the next instruction, and is not present on "end" instructions.
+The `k` value points to the next instruction, and is not present on "jump" or "end" instructions.

  `op`           | `imm`
 ----------------|---------------------------------------------------------------